chrishayuk/a2a-session-manager/README.md

     # Add an event
     session.add_event(SessionEvent(
-        message="Hello, this is a user message",
+        message="Hello, this is a user message.",
         source=EventSource.USER
     ))